Pupil Premium Funding

 - all children need to be in school every day

-Look at our spending document to see our latest pupil premium spending.
+Look at our spending and assessment documents to see our latest pupil premium spending and outcomes.